Bert Flores

-Bert Flores (born October 27, 1968) is a Filipino coach who serves as an assistant coach of the FEU Tamaraws.
+Bert Flores (born October 27, 1968) is a Filipino collegiate coach who serves as an assistant coach of the FEU Tamaraws of the University Athletic Association of the Philippines (UAAP).

 Career

 Flores served as manager of the FEU Tamaraws' basketball team until 2005, when he was appointed as head coach.
 He steered the Tamaraws to win the championship that year with a Finals revenge against La Salle.
 After a dismal performance, he focused on being the manager, consultant and assistant coach until 2010, when he was reappointed again and steered the Tamaraws to a finals appearance, and served until 2013.

 After his men's basketball team stint, Flores served as athletic coordinator, overseeing the women's volleyball while coaching the women's basketball team.
 He coached the women's team until 2024.

 He currently works as FEU Tamaraws' men's team assistant coach.